denpeshkov/cs-notes/100 Go Mistakes/Functions and Methods.md

 A receiver should be a value:

+- If the receiver is a map, function or channel, because these types are already pointers
-- If the receiver is a map, function, channel or slice that is not resliced/reallocated
+- If the receiver is a slice that is not resliced/reallocated
 - If the receiver is a small array or struct that is naturally a value type without mutable fields, e.g. `time.Time`.
 A value receiver can reduce the amount of garbage that can be generated; if a value is passed to a value method, an on-stack copy can be used instead of allocating on the heap
 - If we have to enforce a receiver's immutability
 - If the receiver is a basic type